 The front kick is one of the most used kicks in the Wing Chun Kung Fu System.

-The front kick can be executed to attack the Upper, Middle and Lower Gates, even targeted at the Ankles.
+The front kick can be executed to attack the Upper, Middle and Lower Gates.

 Timing is essential in making the front kick work for you.

-If a perpetrator attacks you and enters your space, split timing is imperative as his range will change very quickly.
+If a perpetrator attacks you, split timing is imperative as his range will change very quickly.

-If you miss the opportunity to intercept, be prepared to engage your opponent with the Hand or Punching range.
+If you miss the opportunity to intercept, be prepared to defend the Punching range.

-If an attacker bridges the gap too quick for a middle gate kick your intuition can allow you to direct the kick lower as the range becomes closer.
+If an attacker enters too quick for a middle gate kick your intuition can allow you to kick lower.

-The Wing Chun Kung Fu front kick is very efficient because it takes the shortest path to the opponent, a direct straight line.
+The Wing Chun Kung Fu front kick is very efficient because it takes the shortest path.

 The wing chun front kick has a snapping motion.
 It is not a push kick.